UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/README.md

   - http://20.125.35.100:5601/app/kibana#/home/tutorial/dockerMetrics
   - http://20.125.35.100:5601/app/kibana#/home

-**Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ansible-playbook [path and name of playbook] is the command needed to
+### **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-_ansible-playbook /etc/ansible/metricbeat-playbook.yml_
+**_The following instructions will demonstrate commands used to "run" and then "deploy" one playbook at a time._**

+### Generating SSH Key-Gen
+  - Run in the command line: _ssh-keygen_ (to create a new SSH key-gen pair).
+  - SSH into the Jumpbox after the public key from the generated key pair is uploaded using the following line command, _ssh admin-username@VM-public-IP_
+    - (substitute "admin-username" for our current example being, "RedAdmin" and "VM-public-IP" is "40.83.244.89" for this examples network set up = Command: **_ssh RedAdmin@40.83.244.89_**.

+### Installing Docker.io
+On Jumpbox install Docker.io by running the command:
+  - sudo apt update
+  - sudo apt install docker,io
+  - sudo systemctl status docker

+### Pull for Ansible Container
+Once Docker.io is installed and up and running, execute the commands:
+  - sudo docker pull cyberxsecurity/ansible
+  - sudo su
+  - docker run -ti cyberxsecurity/ansible:latest bash **_This RUN command is done ONCE - if you RUN multiple times, you will NEED TO REMOVE_** use command line:
+    - docker rm {the container number of your duplicates you made running RUN more then once - Just don't do it}.

+### Bootup and Accessing Your Docker Container
+  - sudo docker container list -a
+  - sudo docker start {name of container you wish to bootup}
+  - sudo docker attach {name of container you wish attach to access}
+- Generate new SSH key-gen (like performed in previous steps above) provind the authentication needed to access the docker container from the web server.

+### Ansible Containers on Jumpbox's - How to Run Playbooks
+  - Using the command: _ansible-playbook [path and name of playbook]_
+    - **Example:** _ansibleplaybook /etc/ansible/vmplaybook.yml_

+---

-These playbooks will setup the specific tasks listed at the top of this document.
+_The specified and specific tasks listed at the top of this document will be regurgitated in use for application in creating these playbooks, regarding variances of execution abilities._